pawan100/covid19-agent-based-model/README.md

 Without any mitigation, we see a sweeping spread of the disease across the entire region which will result to massive undersupply of healthcare facilities.

-### Spatiotemporal propagation in a selective lockdwon scenario
+### Spatiotemporal propagation in a selective lockdown scenario
 ![animated-lockdown](reports/figures/animated-lockdown.gif)

 In this scenario, we can see that multiple waves of infection is likely to be expected in a policy where only districts with high mobility are put on lockdown.